UPDATE 10/28: Audio and video recordings, as well as a transcript, now available.

 On September 25, Professor Robin Bernstein joined Matir Asurim to explore connections between her new book, Freeman’s Challenge: The Murder that Shook America’s Original Prison for Profit, the upcoming holiday season, and the work of Matir Asurim.
 The presentation and discussion were full of insight to inform and inspire work with incarcerated people and around carceral systems generally.

-Audio and video recordings, as well as a transcript, are in the works and will be available soon.
+Audio and video recordings, as well as a transcript, coming soon.
+(UPDATE: Now available.)

 Meanwhile, find Freeman’s Challenge, at a nearby library, at your local independent bookstore, or Harvard Bookstore.